jbarnell1/KHEL_WGS_SARS_CoV_2/docs/gisaid.md

 ## How the GISAID report works:

-### I will split the logic up into the functions that the script calls from it's helper file.
+### I will split the logic up into the functions that the script calls from its helper file.

 <br />